ivanbo97/VibeScanner/README.md

  # 12. class ExtensionParser

  This class encapsulates functionality related to structuring the extension information coming with a location point - acceleartion data/orientation data, and writing it in a gpx file.
 Extension data is stored in a LinkedHasMap <String, Float>.
 The key is the name of the tag (example: "xAcc0","yAcc0"...) and in the object of class Float is stored the tag's content.
 After iterating through each pair of the LinkedHashMap, closing tags for the corresponding elements are added.

+ # Parsing the data stored in a gpx file

+ The information stored in a gpx file, related to device location, outer mechanical influence and orientation in space, should be extracted as values and later used for providing different functonality.
+In the current application this data will be used for representing a track in OpenStreetMap.
+Reading from the gpx file should be step by step in order to prevent running out of memory.
+Therefore it is important to choose a proper API for parsing.
+In our case this is SAX (Simple API for XML).

+ SAX provides event-based model for accessing XML documents and the main events are: start of element, end of element, sequence of characters.
+After encountering one of these events, the API invokes the corresponding callback methods which are encapsulated in class GPXHandler.

 *!!!Expect soon update with description of the classes related to track drawing in OpenStreetMaps and uploading files to a server!!!*